 Web accessibility evaluation tools can help determine whether a web page are accessible by identifying accessibility issues which can be automatically determined.
-Although tools can make assessing a web page easier and faster, checking for accessibility still requires human judgement.
-Using tools with human judgement will help ensure your page is as compliant as possible.
+Although tools can make assessing a web page easier and faster, checking for accessibility still requires human judgment and other techniques.
+Using a combined approach will help ensure your page is as compliant as possible.

-- You should test with at least two evaluation tools because there are different coding techniques that can satisfy the WCAG 2.0 requirements, and tools may check for different code and show different results
+- Whenever possible, test with at least two evaluation tools because there are different coding techniques that can satisfy the WCAG 2.0 requirements, and tools may check for different code and show different results

-- HTML_Codesniffer and WAVE generate results for a page and group them into types of accessibility issues:
+- Evaluation tools such as WAVE and HTML_Codesniffer generate results for a page and group them into types of accessibility issues such as:

 - Errors are issues where the tool has detected that something is missing and is able to indicate what and how to fix.
 Resolve the identified errors.